jeon9677/BayesCGLM/README.md

 # Python codes for 'A Bayesian Convolutional Neural Network-based Generalized Linear Model'

-### Simulation
+## Simulation dataset code.
-## Codes for training ByasCGLM with simulation datasets: bayescglm_mp.py  (multiprocessing code for BayesCGLM)
+### bayescglm_mp.py for training ByasCGLM with simulation datasets (multiprocessing code for BayesCGLM)
-* The code require two command arguments: (1) number of Monte Carlo samples (2) number of cores to use
+* The code require two command arguments: (1) number of Monte Carlo samples (e.g.300) (2) number of cores to use
-* Command example for implementing BayesCGLM for 1000 simulated images : python bayescglm_mp.py 300 3
+* Example command statement for implementing BayesCGLM for 1000 simulated images : _python bayescglm_mp.py 300 3_

+## Codes for generating samples from posterior distributions
-## posterior_dist.py for estimating posterior distribution
+### posterior_dist.py for estimating posterior distribution
 * Posterior distribution of (4) in main manuscript.
 * This code require two arguments : (1)directory where the output of BayesCGLM data is stored.
 (2) number of Monte Carlo samples
-* Command example for generating predictive distribution: python posterior_dist model_simulation/300 300
+* Example command statement for generating predictive distribution: _python posterior_dist model_simulation/300 300_

 ## prediction_dist.py for predictive distribtuion
 * Predictive distribution of (5) in main manuscript.
 * This code require two arguments : (1)directory where the output of BayesCGLM data is stored.
 (2) number of Monte Carlo samples
-* Command example for generating predictive distribution: python predictive_dist model_simulation/300 300
+* Example command statement for generating predictive distribution: _python predictive_dist model_simulation/300 300_

 ## simulation.py for generating simulation dataset containing simulated images with four filter images for generating $\Phi$